 This offering will prepare you for careers and advanced study in:

 ecology, environmental studies, resource management, ecological restoration, conservation biology, and the liberal arts.

 Credits per quarter

 One year (greater than 12 credits) of college-level biology, one year (greater than 9 credits) of college-level chemistry, and one year (greater than 9 cumulative credits) of college-level algebra, precalculus, and calculus or statistics.
-Students should also have previous credits in botany, taxonomy, ornithology, and zoology.
-Ability to use plant taxonomic keys and identify birds from song is especially encouraged.
+Students should also have previous credits in botany, taxonomy, and ornithology.
+Ability to use plant taxonomic keys is especially encouraged.

 - Hybrid Online Learning - This offering delivers < 25% of its instruction online, rather than via face-to-face contact between you and your instructors.

 $300 for two multi-day field trips.

 Up to 16 credits of upper-division science credit may be awarded in forest science, biogeochemistry, statistics, and environmental science upon successful completion of the program objectives.

 First meeting:Tuesday, October 1, 2019 - 9:00 am